-In this newsletter, you can read about the work they do and just how important it is to keep our cooperative running.
+In our newsletter, you can read about the work they do and just how important it is to keep our cooperative running.
 Find out where the money SVEC uses to build new infrastructure comes from — spoiler alert: it isn’t just your rates.
-Learn how we make financial plans for the future, how capital credits work and more.
+Learn how we make financial plans for the future, how capital credits work, and more.

 Speaking of capital credits, we are excited to retire about $1.3 million back to our members this year, bringing the total capital credits returned to members over the life of the cooperative to $15.9 million.
 This is yet another indicator of the strong financial footing our cooperative is on and the good work being done by all our employees to manage expenses.